 Absolutely adorable, these little butterfly amigurumi from Spin a Yarn Crochet are a super fun and easy project.
 Work up these stuffed animals in a variety of colors and you'll have cute gifts for every child in your life.
 It's also a great way to use up some of your yarn stash.

 06 of 10

-Do you have a little girl who wants to dress up like a butterfly?
+Do you have a child who wants to dress up like a butterfly?
 Then you'll definitely want to get this free pattern from MJ's Off the Hook Designs.
 The butterfly costume includes a hat with antennae attached to butterfly wings with hand mitts.
-It should crochet up rather fast and make her super happy!
+It should crochet up rather fast and make your kid super happy.

 07 of 10

 An elegant design from Red Heart, this butterfly wrap is perfect for any woman who wants to celebrate butterflies.
 The wrap drapes over your shoulders and around the back to form a butterfly before being tied in front around your waist.
 Wear it with any dress and you have an instant fashion statement.

 08 of 10